ACL Rehab Sports Physiotherapist

 Venosan Compression Stockings

-Chronic Venous Insufficiency: This condition occurs when the veins are unable to adequately pump blood back to the heart.
+This condition occurs when the veins are unable to adequately pump blood back to the heart.
 Compression stockings can help alleviate the associated discomfort and promote better blood flow.

 It’s important to note that compression hosiery should be prescribed by a healthcare professional.
 They come in different styles, lengths, and pressure levels, and an accurate fit is crucial to ensure their effectiveness and comfort.
-If you believe you might benefit from compression stockings, consult with a doctor to receive proper guidance and recommendations tailored to your specific needs.
+If you believe you might benefit from compression socks, consult with a doctor to receive proper guidance and recommendations tailored to your specific needs.

-August 10, 2023 Medical News0
+August 10, 2023 Medical News

 What a nice recognition!
 We are tremendously appreciative to GTA Center for including Churchill Physio in their ranking of the best physiotherapy clinics in the GTA.